12 Spare Room Ideas

 If you’ve ever been house hunting, you’ll know that the formula used by estate agents to advertise the number of bedrooms a property comprises is: ‘number of actual bedrooms + one’.
 That ‘+ one’ room is always referred to as a "bedroom" but is actually too small to contain a bed.
 Most people call it their box room - because they use it to store stuff in boxes, usually.
 It’s glorified storage space.

 But your spare room could be put to really good use!
-Here are our 12 ideas for what to do with your spare room that doesn’t involve using it for storage.
+Here are 12 spare room ideas for what to do with your spare room that doesn’t involve using it for storage.

 Are you a crafter?
 Does your other half complain about tripping over your equipment, or give you a sideways look when you bring home yet another bag of wool?
 Using your spare room as a craft room/hoarding space will give you a nice serene place to work and keep your stash out of sight and out of mind for the rest of the household.